![]() |

 (2) To the end of training ourselves for godliness rather than wasting

-time with silly irreverent myths.
+time with silly, irreverent myths.

 Paul encouraged Timothy to labor and strive to stay true and